dmpop/microsth/README.md

 ### Publish pages

 If you enabled password protection, you can make individual pages publicly available.
 To do this, open the desired page for editing and press the **Publish** button.
 You can then access the page either by going to _https://tokyoma.de/microsth/pub.php_ and selecting the published page from the **Pages** list, or by pointing the browser the direct link _https://127.0.0.1/microsth/pub.php?page=PAGENAME_ (where _PAGENAME_ is the actual name of the published page).
+To unpublish a published page, use the **Unpublish** button.